-But how much of this character is based on historic fact and how much is fantasy created for our entertainment?
+But how much of this character is based on historical facts and how much is a fantasy created for our entertainment?
 Let’s take a look at what we know.

 Sources for Lagertha